drupal-nebraska/CodeofConduct/readme.md

 *   Harassing photography or recording

-*   Inappropriate physical contact, and unwelcome sexual attention
+*   Inappropriate or otherwise unwelcome physical contact or sexual attention (including unwanted hugs, touches or touching pregnant bellies)

 *   Sustained disruption of talks or events

+*   Questions, comments or actions without empathy, thoughtfulness or otherwise not conducive to positive growth

 *   Harassing, abusive, discriminatory, or derogatory conduct